Cost table

 When billing runs

 Reader charges credits after a scrape succeeds, not before.
 The pre-flight check only verifies you have enough to start the request; the actual deduction happens once the content is in your response.
 Forauto mode, the pre-flight check is optimistic: it assumes 1 credit per page (the standard price).
 If auto escalates and the real cost ends up at 3x, your balance can briefly dip below zero for that request.
-Your next request gets a 402 insufficient_credits error until you top up or your credits reset.
+Your next request gets a 402 insufficient_credits error until your credits reset.

 Insufficient credits